rackerlabs/support-how-to/content/how-to/rackspace-cdn/what-is-a-cdn/index.md

 transport network by employing various techniques to optimize content delivery.
 It is fairly easy to see how CDNs help by looking at how the Internet works.
 A traceroute to an Internet address tells us how many network jumps, or hops, a simple request takes.
-Following is one to Yahoo.com.
+The following example is a traceroute to Yahoo.com:

      >tracert www.yahoo.com
      Tracing route to www-real.wa1.b.yahoo.com [209.191.93.52] over a maximum of 30 hops: